Ilimitix/Schrodinger_s_cat/README.md

 - When the box is opened (button released), the cat is displayed randomly dead or alive.

-## Characters
+## Typeface

-The liquidcrystal library offers the possibility of creating 8 personalized characters.
+The liquidcrystal library offers the possibility of creating 8 personalized typeface.

 The challenge was therefore to be able to display the caht in three distinct states: dead, alive or dead&alive with 8 characters.
-The variation could then only be played on a single character, that of the eyes and the muzzle would be perfect.
+6 typefaces are needed to display a cute cat.
+The variation could then only be played on a single typeface, and that of the eyes and the muzzle would be perfect.

-The rest was pixel art, playing with the unlit bands of the LCD screen to optimize the rendering of the cat.
+Each typeface is encoded byte by byte, with a very satisfying pixel art side.

 These characters are encoded as follows :